 Public Forums, Groups, Chats, Blogs and Message Boards

-If you elect to post materials to any blogs, forums, message boards, and/or news groups available to our users, please remember that any information disclosed in these areas becomes public and you should exercise caution when deciding to disclose your personal information.
+If you elect to post materials on the blog, forum and/or message boards, available to visitors of the website, please remember that any information disclosed in these areas becomes public and you should exercise caution when deciding to disclose your personal information.
 Also, you are solely responsible for all content—including text, images, graphics, audio, video, or other materials—that you post.
 You agree and warrant that your posts will be true and accurate, will not defame any person or invade any person’s privacy, and will not infringe the proprietary rights of any person.
 We take copyright infringement very seriously.
 Any articles, news reports, or other copyrighted material included in the posts must be with the permission of the relevant copyright owners.

-Be aware that visitors to the site may make comments about your post that may be unflattering or derogatory.
+Be aware that visitors to the site may make comments about your post that may be unflattering.
 Our boards are meant for discussions, not for commercial solicitation, instant messaging, or advertising purposes, and posts of that nature may be deleted.

 Lens Ethics cannot monitor all posts and is not responsible for the content of the posts.
 Lens Ethics reserves the right to delete or edit any material in any post that is obscene, harassing, offensive, or otherwise objectionable and not in keeping with Lens Ethics’ standards.

 Lens Ethics does not permit offensive or hate speech.
 In our communities it is only natural to challenge certain ideas, works of art, exhibitions, institutions, events, and artistic practices in general.
 However, keep in mind that it is a serious violation of our policy to attack a person or persons based on sex, gender, race, religion, ethnicity, national origin, sexual orientation, or disability.
 Be respectful of others’ opinions.
 A difference of opinion can be expressed without resorting to attacks.